 The elastic properties of a spring depends on both shape and the material of the spring.
 Therefore, the elastic constant is different for every object.
 Elastic potential energy increases with the constant of the spring and with the distance stretched.

 A spring is used to store elastic potential energy in many mechanical devices (like the shock absorbers in cars).
 This energy can be used in many ways since the spring can remain in its compressed or stretched state for extended periods of time without dissipating energy.

 Spring potential can also be utilized in control systems or mechanical systems to reduce the impact of disturbance, such as in motor vehicles.
-In vehicles, the shock absorbers are springs that absorb the energy created by hitting bumps in the road, preventing the energy from disrupting the passenger compartment of the vehicle.
+In vehicles, the shock absorbers are aiming to reduce impact on the passengers by absorbing the energy caused by driving on bumpy roads.
 Another use of spring potential in vehicles is in regenerative braking systems, where the stored energy is used to give the vehicle a small power boost.

 Changing the shape of a system takes energy.
 If the energy comes back out when the pressures and forces are released, that deformation is called elastic deformation (and makes elastic potential energy).
 Plastic deformation is the energy that is put into the system that doesn't come back out; for example, when two cars collide, much of their energy goes into changing the shape of the cars.